• Resources Home

 Course Modules

 Modules are recommended for courses that involve organizing a lot of content in thematic units.
+Modules allows you to organize a wide range of content (pages, files, assignments, etc.) under headers.
 If you want to foreground the use of modules in your course, you can opt to use the module view as the homepage (see Options for Organizing Content and Modules Overview).

 Assignments List